turesheim/eclipse-timekeeper/README.md

 This project started out as an experiment, attempting to make use of the *Java 8 Date/Time API* along with new collection features such as *Streams*.
 Hence **Java 8** is absolutely required for this feature to work.

+This project is using [JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html) for debugging performance issues.

 ## License

 Copyright © 2014-2018 Torkild Ulvøy Resheim.
 All rights reserved.
 This program and the accompanying materials are made available under the terms of the Eclipse Public License v1.0 which accompanies this distribution, and is available at http://www.eclipse.org/legal/epl-v10.html